Training Programs on Traumatic Stress & Complex Trauma; Social Worker CE Credits

 RLH On-Demand is now available at:

-After completion of RLH On Demand, therapists working with youths and families with complex trauma/Developmental Trauma Disorder (DTD) will demonstrate increased understanding and abilities to:
+After completion of RLH Fundamentals, therapists will demonstrate increased understanding and abilities to:

-¨ Describe components of complex trauma, diagnostic indicators for Complex PTSD and Developmental Trauma Disorder.
+¨ Describe and utilize diagnostic indicators for Complex PTSD and Developmental Trauma Disorder.

-¨ Share recommended components for treatment of Complex PTSD and Developmental Trauma Disorder.
+¨ Describe and implement NCTSN-recommended components for treatment of Complex Trauma and Developmental Trauma Disorder.

-¨ Access and implement an evidence-supported, trauma and resiliency-focused treatment program with adaptations for diverse families and a wide range of behavioral health, child and family service, school-based, justice-involved and refugee programs.
+¨ Access and implement an evidence-supported, resiliency-focused treatment program for complex traumatic stress with adaptations for diverse families and a wide range of behavioral health, child and family service, school-based, justice-involved and refugee programs.

 ¨ Assess a range of basic feelings, safety, levels of self and co-regulation, and emotional support for youths and parents/caregivers within primary relationships as well as the impact on youths and parents/caregivers of historical traumas, prejudice, racism and community violence, chronicity of traumas and resiliency factors.

-¨ Match treatment interventions to a youth’s emotional and cognitive development, level of self- and co-regulation, chronicity of traumas and level of security and emotional support of primary youth-parent/caregiver relationships.
+¨ Develop assessment-driven treatment plans and treatment strategies matched to a youth’s emotional and cognitive development, level of self- and co-regulation, predictability and preventability of any recurrent traumas and level of security and emotional support of primary youth-parent/caregiver relationships.

-¨ Promote & sustain engagement with children and adolescents in resiliency-centered therapy for Complex PTSD/DTD.
+¨ Promote & sustain engagement with children, adolescents, parents and caregivers in resiliency-focused therapy for Complex Trauma/DTD and collaborative treatment planning.

-¨ Promote & sustain engagement with parents & caregivers in resiliency-centered therapy for Complex PTSD/DTD.
+¨ Promote & sustain engagement with parents & caregivers in resiliency-centered therapy for Complex Trauma/DTD.

 ¨ Strengthen youth and parent/caregiver attunement and trust.